bharlow/fm-webdirect-custom/README.md

     * FileMaker 13 = mysolution13
     * FileMaker 14 = mysolution14
     * FileMaker 15 = mysolution15
-    * FileMaker 16 = mysolution16-basic
+    * FileMaker 16 = mysolution16-basic or mysolution16-form
-    * FileMaker 17 = mysolution17-basic
+    * FileMaker 17 = mysolution17-basic or mysolution17-form
 3. On both files, make the following adjustments:
     1. If you are using https, update the url protocol to https from http on both the URL and URL parameter “homeurl”.
     2. Update the web host (example: fms.example.com) to the host name or IP you wish to use for the FileMaker Server.